Is it Time to Walk Away from a Real Friendship?

 Admitting a friendship failure means admitting we failed.
 Instead we ghost each other, sometimes slowly, or we stay and simmer and call it loyalty.
 But pretending something still works just because it once did?
 That’s not friendship.
 That’s inertia.

-Friendship Shouldn’t Be This Exhausting
+Real Friendship Shouldn’t Be This Exhausting

 After my surgery, many friends sent socks, books, and pajamas.
 Some dropped off soup and sat with me.
 Others sent short, meaningful texts to make sure I was still breathing and not sliding off an emotional cliff.
 Some disappeared, and that hurt.

-Lying in bed with nowhere to go, I scrolled through Instagram and found Franco’s Insta Reel about what it means to have a secure friendship.
+Lying in bed with nowhere to go, I scrolled through Instagram and found Franco’s Insta Reel about what it means to have a secure, real friendship.
 It was just the revelation I needed.
 She helped me understand that we have the right to set basic expectations in any relationship.
 One of those expectations is to show up consistently.
 So I began to reassess these relationships.
 I realized that the people who hadn’t reached out to help hadn’t actually been good friends for years.

 “Toxic friendships can be subtle,” said Atkinson.
 “It’s not one interaction or one bad day, it’s a pattern of dismissal, disregard, judgement, and criticism.”
 I couldn’t pinpoint when or how these friendships turned to the dark side, but I could acknowledge I had a role in it, too.